Hailing from the planet Gallifrey in the constellation of Kasterborous, the Time Lords began life as a simple people not to dissimilar to humans.

 Children began instruction at the Time Lord Academy, at the age of 8, in a special ceremony.
 The Gallifreyans would be forced to look into the Untempered Schism, which showed the entirety of the Time Vortex and the power that the Time Lords had.
 The Gallifreyans subjected to its terrifying effects would react differently: "Some would be inspired, some would run away, and some would go mad."
 They would then spend "centuries" studying at the Academy.

-The Time Lords ruled from the planet Gallifrey, where they would watch the workings of the universe.
+The Time Lords ruled from the planet Gallifrey, where they would remain isolated from others while watching the workings of the universe.
 Though they once had a mighty empire during the Dark Time, the empire collapsed after the fall of the Pythia.

 The Time Lords were said to have control over much of the structure of the universe.
+At some point in ancient Time Lord history, the Time Lords "rewrote" the laws of physics in the universe so that "magic" could not exist.
 They had set up the Web of Time, they controlled and fixed paradoxes and they allowed travel between parallel universes.
 After the near-extinction of the Time Lords during the Last Great Time War, these processes were in flux.